Friday, September 14, 2012

 This was my new “home,” which was every bit as slick and ultra-modern as my last store was rough and retro.

 Settling into Cleveland was a lot easier than getting started at the store.
 My inherited staff was kind of a mixed bag, the most problematic of which was a father/daughter team that worked there.
-Daughter was a high school student; father was a part-time DJ, the latter of which did not get along with my DM.
-My first order of business was to fire him.
+Daughter was a high school student; father was a part-time DJ, the latter of whom did not get along with my DM.
+Per my boss, my first order of business was to fire him.

 Man, I was scared shitless.
 I’d never fired anyone before and this guy was probably 15 years older than me.
 But they were used to basically doing whatever they wanted in the store, like playing his homemade mix tapes instead of the tapes the company sent.
 Now, I hated playing the company tapes too, but as a new manager, I was a Company Man all the way.
 Plus, I had direct orders.

 You can never underestimate the importance of a quality Assistant.
-One person just can’t be there 24/7; you have to leave sometime, and you need to turn things over to someone that shares your vision.
+One person just can’t be there 24/7; you have to leave sometime, so you need to turn things over to someone who is on the same page.
 It’s so much easier said than done.
 Sometimes, I found, the Assistant does more harm than good.
 If you’re lucky, you find that out before they do too much damage to your store and the rest of the staff.

 I was lucky in Parma that I was set up with a pretty good Assistant and 3rd Key.
-But I also learned that it wouldn't last.
+But I also learned that it never lasts.
 If you have a good Assistant, you’ll inevitably lose her to a Store Manager spot opening elsewhere.
 That’s the nature of the business.

 Another thing I wasn't used to was the theft.
 There was so much more of it in a mall setting than in my old freestanding store.
 The biggest problem was the bin of loose cassettes we had near the doors.
-It was just too easy to shove a couple in your pocket and ease out the door.
+It was just too easy to shove a couple in your pocket and ease out the door into the mall.

 The scheme was simple; one guy would occupy the clerk with constant questions while the other guy would grab giant handfuls of albums and shove them into big pockets sewn into the lining of his jacket.
 They would work every store in a market and then move on.
 So we were always on the lookout for these guys, and when anyone got a line on one, they’d call all the other stores in the district.
 Some of these guys even wore wigs and disguises and stuff.

-But I’ll never forget that punch in the gut feeling when I’d walk down an aisle and see one of the album pockets in a record bin sitting there half empty, when I know that 10 minutes ago, it was overflowing with product.
+But I’ll never forget that punch-in-the-gut feeling when I’d walk down an aisle and see one of the album pockets in a record bin sitting there half empty when I knew that 10 minutes ago, it was overflowing with product.
 Fuckers…

 Hey, you want to learn how to make a living by stealing from stores?
 Ask a retail manager.
 We have to know all the tricks if we are to have any chance of stopping them.
 I used to love hanging out with our Loss Prevention guys, who always had these amazing tales to tell about scams they've seen, both internal (like the Debbie situation) and external.
 What a world.